Peterpiotr/siguren-documentation/docs/source/installation/controls-installation/setting-drive.rst

     - the thresholds of the fixed speeds
     - the minimum and maximum speeds

-The Motosuiveur is programmed to brake as soon as the maximum and minimum thresholds are exceeded for each of these values.
+The MotoSuiveur is programmed to brake as soon as the maximum and minimum thresholds are exceeded for each of these values.

 .. important::
-    If when engaged the drive is NOT correctly set, the Motosuiveur will automatically brake, until the good value is obtained.
+    If when engaged the drive is NOT correctly set, the MotoSuiveur will automatically brake, until the good value is obtained.